Applying for your SPEA Abroad experience is easy. Just follow our guidelines below to make sure you don't miss any important steps.

-- Step 3: Learn how your overseas credits will transfer to IU
+- Step 3: Learn how your overseas credits will work with your degree plan

 While all SPEA Abroad programs have been designed with SPEA students in mind, not every program is designed to fit into every SPEA major.

-If you are a SPEA undergraduate student, our spring break abroad and summer abroad programs have been pre-reviewed by the undergraduate advising office for acceptance as SPEA major credits.
-You can review this information on each program page under the "Course" tab or review our grid of all spring break and summer 2016 courses (updated grid for 2017 coming soon).
+If you are a SPEA undergraduate student, our summer programs have been pre-reviewed by the undergraduate advising office for acceptance as SPEA major credits.
+Visit the summer abroad page to view programs by major.

 If you are not a SPEA student, or you are a SPEA student wanting to participate in a program not pre-approved for your SPEA major, your SPEA abroad experience will count as general university electives.
 There are also select opportunities to earn credit for IU's general education world cultures and languages requirement.